 However, within one year alone, there were 1,209 general aviation non-commercial accidents (data compiled by Insurance Information Institute.)
 The accidents resulted in 376 deaths, the majority of cases caused by human error.

-Discovering all the reasons an aircraft crashed requires thorough investigation.
-For example, for mechanical failure, the issue becomes whether the plane crashed due to a party's negligence:
+Discovering all the reasons an aircraft crashed requires a thorough investigation.
+For example, the issue with mechanical failure becomes whether the plane crashed due to a party's negligence:

 - The plane manufacturer

 Small plane crashes usually have catastrophic consequences.
 They occur more frequently and for many reasons, including:

 Plane accidents are extremely complicated legal cases and are best handled by an experienced aviation accident attorney.
 Given the complexities associated with aviation accidents, it is imperative that you work with an attorney that has extensive experience in handling them.
 If you, or a loved one, have been injured in an aviation accident, The Law Offices of Sean M. Cleary can help.

 Common Causes for Small Plane Accidents

 They say you're more likely to die on the drive to the airport than on a flight.
 For commercial flights, that's true.
 However, the risks are higher with small planes, as is evident in the accident cases below.

 - One Person Was Killed, and Another Was Seriously Hurt Following a Two-Seat Private Plane Crash in Okaloosa County, Fl.
 The crash took place shortly after taking off from Ruckel Airport.
 Two people were in the small plane that crashed upside down.
 One person died from injuries while a second was undergoing treatment.
 To prevent the risk of fire from a minor fuel leak, firefighters removed the plane's battery.
 The plane accident was examined by a Federal Aviation Administration crash scene investigator.